smalos/nuBuilder4-Code-Library/upload_file_subform/README.md

 Access: Hidden<br />
 HTML: Add the code from [input_type_file.html](input_type_file.html).

-The File Upload Control is created in this HTML object and the upload is triggered.
+The File Upload Control is created in this HTML object and also the upload is triggered.

 ###### 2.2.
 A Word object

 Type: Word<br />
-Label: Upload Result<br />
+Label: (a Space)<br />
 ID: sample_msg<br />
+Width: 300<br />

 This object is used to display the upload result.